kilfour/QuickTestr/Docs/doc.md

 # QuickTestr
-QuickTestr currently supports two styles:
+QuickTestr currently supports three styles:
 - [Property-based][PropertyBased] : Define what should always hold.
 - [Oracle-based][OracleBased]: Compare against something that already works.
+- [Model-based][ModelBased]: Compare state transitions against a model.

 [PropertyBased]: #property-based-style-testing

 [OracleBased]: #oracle-based-style-testing

+[ModelBased]: #model-based-testing
 ## Property-based Style Testing
 In property-based testing you describe **what should always be true**, regardless of the input.
 QuickTestr generates many inputs and tries to falsify your rule, shrinking failures to a minimal example.